EdBarrancos/ObjectSystem.jl/Development.md

 - [ ] Make `check_polymorphism` and `check_class` a JOS method
 - [ ] Make `is_class`
 - [ ] Make `non-applicable-method` predefined
+- [ ] If generic function does not exist when method created, auto generate it